domi-ninja/dev-tactics/README.md

 - Keep all data and config eiter 1) in a database, 2) as text files checked into git or 3) secret managers.
   - `.env`-style secrets are an acceptable exception for personal, solo, and open projects, but not at work.
-  - Microsoft putting secrets in a file in AppData is bad.
-It will be forgotten and weaken your developer security for years to come, while it languishes on in your home directory.
+  - .NET/Visual Studio offering a way to load secrets from a file in AppData is a bad practice.
+It will be forgotten and weaken your developer security for years to come.

 ## Git